 We have made little progress in mastering accurate measures of food intake, something absolutely fundamental to the subject.
 Energy underreporting, which is found in about 40% of respondents in any typical survey, is a major source of error in public health nutrition.
-Being female, overweight and socially disadvantaged are among the main drivers of energy underreporting.
+Being female, overweight, and socially disadvantaged are among the main drivers of energy underreporting.

 If the measured outcome is cardiovascular disease, then it makes sense to control for any family history of heart disease.
 But our eating habits are shaped by many things.
-Bereavement, divorce and unemployment all influence dietary habits as does social isolation and loneliness.
+Bereavement, divorce, and unemployment all influence dietary habits as does social isolation and loneliness.
 These, among many other possibilities, ought to be considered in nutritional epidemiology.

 A second major failure of nutrition is the manner in which we record and report food intake.
 Any large national dietary survey that uses self-reported food choice as opposed to the fixed choice of food frequency approaches, will tell us the mean daily intake of upwards of 3000 individual foods.
 But if you wanted to know the mean daily intake of ham sandwiches, you would be disappointed.

-The argument is made that whereas we can compute the mean daily intake of white bread, brown bread, butter, margarine, mayonnaise and ham, we can’t tell how they were combined to form a ham sandwich.
+The argument is made that whereas we can compute the mean daily intake of white bread, brown bread, butter, margarine, mayonnaise, and ham, we can’t tell how they were combined to form a ham sandwich.
 That is because we deconstruct reported meals into their individual food components since it is at the food level that nutritional composition data are available.
-White bread, brown bread, butter, margarine, mayonnaise, mustard and ham are the foods we combine to make ham sandwiches and with these foods, there are 24 possible variations of ham sandwiches.
+White bread, brown bread, butter, margarine, mayonnaise, mustard, and ham are the foods we combine to make ham sandwiches and with these foods, there are 24 possible variations of ham sandwiches.
 And if someone suggests that lettuce might be added to the mix, we are up to 48 varieties and if cheese is thrown in, we reach 96 variations.

 Quite simply, it is impossible to assign a nutritional composition to every possible variety of a ham sandwich.
 But if the time of an eating occasion is recorded, we can package all the food codes of that eating occasion into brackets.
 Now we have a bracketed digital code for a given eating occasion and when all eating occasions are considered we might have about six sets of bracketed digital codes to cover a single day.

-Take for example a study which shows an association between consumption of say, avocados and body mass index.
+Take for example a study that shows an association between consumption of say, avocados and body mass index.
 The researchers have no notion of the meal context in which avocados were consumed and no way of knowing the extent to which avocado intake is positively or negatively associated with other foods.
 Avocado intake may simply be a marker for particular eating patterns.
-Developing meal patterns is challenging but it is a goal so worthy of scholarly pursuit.
+Developing meal patterns is challenging but it is a goal worthy of scholarly pursuit.

 Each dietary pattern would create a defined metabolic fingerprint, all of which would be entered into a publicly available database.
-When you visit your doctor, you will bring along a urine and faecal sample.
+When you visit your doctor, you will bring along a urine and fecal sample.
 These along with your blood would be shipped off to a metabolomics or proteomics facility, your fingerprint would be entered into the database and your doctor would be able to then tell you which dietary pattern you belong to.
-On that basis, you would get meal-based dietary advice to optimise your diet.
+On that basis, you would get meal-based dietary advice to optimize your diet.
 Whenever I raise this with colleagues I am told it will never happen.